Endomorphism algebras of abelian varieties with large cyclic 2-torsion field over a given field: An analogue of Theorem for QM surfaces

 Following \cite[Definition 3.3]{DR}, we say $\chi \in B$ is a \emph{twist} of $(\OO,\mu)$ if it lies in both $\OO$ and the normaliser $N_{B^*}(\OO)$, has trace zero, $\mathrm{n}(\chi)$ divides $D$, and $\mu\chi = - \chi\mu$.
-The existence of such an element can be verified by a finite computation, we refer the reader to the remark at the bottom of page 9 of \cite{DR} for further details.
+The existence of such an element can be verified by a finite computation, we refer the reader to \cite[Rem., p.
+9]{DR} for further details.

 Owing in part to the fact $(\OO,\mu)$ has been fixed, there are only two possible values\footnote{This follows from \cite[Lemmas 3.5 and 3.7]{Rotger_field_moduli}.
 Indeed, in the notation of the paper, we have $F=\QQ$ and $D \neq 3$, as $D$ is divisible by an even number of primes.
 This forces $\omega_{odd}=1$.
 The cited lemmas in turn show $C_2 \cong U_0 \leq V_0 \cong C_2 \times C_2$.
 The non-trivial element of $U_0$ can be represented by $\mu = \sqrt{-D}$.
 This allows us to write $V_0 = \langle [\mu], [\chi] \rangle$ where the representative $\chi$ may be taken to have reduced norm $m | D$.